 Listen to your opponent- Understand and listen.

 Below are some things to avoid.
-You might have seen Donald Trump use some of these before, especially the exaggeration and personal attack ones.
+You might have seen Donald Trump use some of these before, especially exaggeration and personal attacks.

 Personal attacks- Much of the research sources that we read suggested avoiding personal attacks.
 It just makes you look bad.

 Not paying attention to what they are saying- Listen to every word, and think about how you can hit them back with “one-liners.”
 Once in court, someone said, “it’s not like the delay caused someone to die.”
 And the person arguing for the other side, Alistair Vigier, said “Actually someone did die, the Plaintiff.”
 It really took the steam out of the lawyer on the other side.
 The judge ended up agreeing that the delay had caused prejudice.